IDMNYU/audiolab/docs/rules.md

 - If you don't know how to use a particular setup and the directions aren't clear, **don't wing it**.
 Ask the audio GRA or one of the IDM faculty or staff for help.
 - **No eating or drinking** in the room.
 The rest of the 8th floor of 2MTC is an open space where you can eat and drink all you want.
 - **Don't ever leave the door propped open**, even if you run out for a minute.
 The 8th floor of 2MTC is used by the entire NYU community, and the Audio Lab has a lot of expensive equipment in it for use by the IDM program.
 - **Masks are always welcome**, as per [NYU COVID-19 protocols](https://www.nyu.edu/life/safety-health-wellness/coronavirus-information.html).
-In addition, there are anti-viral wipes on the bookshelf in the room that you can use to wipe down keyboards or other surfaces.
+In addition, there are anti-viral wipes in the room that you can use to wipe down keyboards or other surfaces.

 *Please observe the following rules when you're leaving the Audio Lab*